raquo/Airstream/README.md

 Airstream supports standard observables operators like `map` / `filter` / etc. Some of the operators are available only on certain types of observables.
 For example, you currently can only `sample` an EventStream.
 This scarcity is sort of deliberate – we start out with the most basic / obvious operators and will expand into fancier ones as the need arises.
 However, some basic operators are also missing just because I didn't get to it yet (as opposed to by design), it's only for this reason there is no operator to combine more than two observables yet.

 There is currently no centralized documentation on operators – they are well annotated in the source code, in a few traits that extend `Observable`: `LazyObservable`, `MemoryObservable`, `EventStream`, `Signal`, `State`.

+#### Flattening Observables

+Flattening generally refers to reducing the number of nested container layers.
+In Airstream the precise type definition can be found in the `FlattenStrategy` trait.

+The `def flatten[...](implicit strategy: FlattenStrategy[...])` method is available on all observables by means of `MetaObservable` implicit value class.
+All you need is to provide it an instance of `FlattenStrategy` that works for your specific observable's type.
+While you can easily implement your own flattening strategy, we have a few predefined in Airstream:

+**`SwitchStreamStrategy`** flattens an `Observable[EventStream[A]]` into an `EventStream[A]`.
+The resulting stream will emit events from the latest stream emitted by the parent observable.
+So, as the parent observable emits a new stream, the resulting flattened stream _switches_ to imitating this last emitted stream.
+*  This strategy is the default for the parent observable type that it supports.
+So if you want to flatten an `Observable[EventStream[A]]` using this strategy, you don't need to pass it to `flatten` explicitly, it is provided implicitly.

+**`SwitchFutureStrategy`** flattens an `Observable[Future[A]]` into an `EventStream[A]`.
+We first create an event stream from each emitted future, then flatten the result using `SwitchStreamStrategy`.
+So this ends up behaving very similarly, producing a stream that emits the value from the last future emitted by the parent observable, discarding the values of all previously emitted futures.

+To summarize, the above strategies result in a stream that imitates the latest stream / future emitted by the parent observable.
+So as soon as the parent observable emits a new future / stream, it stops listening for values produced by previously emitted futures / streams.

+**`ConcurrentFutureStrategy`** also flattens an `Observable[Future[A]]` into an `EventStream[A]`.
+Whenever a future emitted by the parent observable completes, this stream emits that value, regardless of any other futures emitted by the parent.

+**`OverwriteFutureStrategy`** is similar to `ConcurrentFutureStrategy` except it does not emit the values of previous futures if a value from a newer future has already been emitted.
+For example, suppose the parent observable emits three futures.
+Future 3 is the first one to be completed, and when that happens the resulting flattened stream emits that value.
+When futures 1 and 2 eventually complete, their values will be ignored because they are considered stale, _overwritten_ by the more up to date result of future 3.
+This strategy is best for use cases like fetching autocompletion results where you don't care about older results if you have a newer result.

+All built-in strategies result in observables that emit each event in a new transaction for hopefully obvious reasons.

+`SwitchFutureStrategy`, `ConcurrentFutureStrategy`, and `OverwriteFutureStrategy` treat futures slightly differently than `EventStream.fromFuture`.
+Namely, if the parent observable emits a future that has already resolved, it will be treated as if the future has just resolved, i.e. its value will be emitted (subject to the strategy's normal logic).
+This is useful to avoid "swallowing" already resolved futures and enables easy handling of use cases such as cached or default responses.
+If this behaviour is undesirable you can easily define an alternative flattening strategy – it's a matter of flipping a single boolean in the relevant classes.

 ### Error Handling